How Collaborating with Community Really Works

 What sets the Richmond living levee project apart is that the focus isn’t just how to protect critical wastewater infrastructure from flooding, or give refuge to sensitive species like the salt marsh harvest mouse habitats transition over time.
 Instead, the most interesting thing about the project is the opportunity to reconnect the residents of North Richmond to the nearby landscape.
 As the project moved from a conceptual design to more developed drawings, what is known as 30% design—far enough along to start applying for construction funding and get the environmental impact studies underway—the level of community participation in the process has become more formalized.

-Richmond’s living levee project began in 2017 with the creation of the a new community vision for the North Richmond shore.
+Richmond’s living levee project began in 2017 with the creation of a new community vision for the North Richmond shore.
 At the time, the Watershed Project, a Richmond-based non-profit that works on community organizing and watershed education, started organizing educational events.
 Early on that meant bringing together local residents as well as the members of the Confederated Villages of Lisjan who have ancestral ties to the marshes, creeks, and uplands that now make up the North Richmond shoreline.

 The following year, the design firm Mithun got involved during the Bay Area-wide Resilient By Design challenge.
 The competition was created to prompt cities around the region to start preparing for sea level rise.
 In 2021, the San Francisco Bay Restoration Authority funded more formalized development of the project by West County Wastewater, the lead agency, with a $644,709 grant, and in 2023 provided another $50,000.